digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 Short-term keys do not require additional protection because they are derived from a secret that is already transmitted and stored in an encrypted form using a long-term public encryption key.

-Long-term keys should include an operational security policy that requires to rotate these keys periodically or if one of them has been considered compromised.
+Long-term keys should be governed by an operational security policy with a requirement to rotate these keys periodically or if one of them is compromised.

 .. _kms_requirements: